Vaping injuries and deaths on the rise — Augusta University experts talk health risksOctober 4, 20192 min read

 “Some students are having a major experience immediately after they smoke, that they are having shallow breathing and they can’t get their breath.
 When they are admitted into the hospital and go to the emergency room, they are seeing that they actually have some lung damage and they are setting themselves up for future, more intensive lung disease problems,” Tingen said.

 Dr. Tingen is a behavioral nurse scientist targeting the prevention of tobacco use in children.
 She can speak with media regarding the problems e-cigarettes pose for our society.

 Our experts are available to discuss the wide range of topics concerning e-cigarettes and vaping – simply click on either expert’s icon to arrange an interview.

-Phillip Coule Vice-President and Chief Medical Officer, AU Health System & Associate Dean for Clinical Affairs
+Phillip Coule, MD Vice President and Chief Medical Officer, AU Health System & Associate Dean for Clinical Affairs

-Phillip Coule is an expert in hospital quality & safety, emergency medicine, disaster preparedness, mass casualty triage and GRAChIE.
+Phillip Coule is an expert in COVID-19 testing, hospital quality & safety, emergency medicine, disaster preparedness, and GRAChIE.